Herbal Detox Foot-bath

 Method:

-Clean and chop the fresh herbs and place into a large pot with the water.
+Clean and chop the fresh herbs and place them into a large pot with the water.
 Bring gently to the boil and allow to simmer for 20 minutes.
 Strain out the water into your footbath or nappy bucket.
 Allow to cool slightly, just enough so you can get your feet in the water.
 You want the water as hot as possible without scalding your feet.
 Soak your feet for up to 20 minutes until the water has cooled to room temperature.
 Repeat every day for up to 3 months for best results.

 Order some herbal tea for your foot bath Here